 This has been gained over many years working initially on DB2s at Four Ashes.
 He worked on the garage racing DB2, MYT 625, within the first week of starting at 16yrs old, building cylinder heads at 17, and building complete race wining engines at 18 yrs old.

-Chris drove Jack Moss's own DB MkIII in his 1st sprint, September Curborough 1980 & winning a trophy 1st time out, albeit on handicap.
+Chris drove Jack Moss's own DB MkIII (803 HRY) in his 1st sprint, September Curborough 1980 & won a trophy 1st time out, albeit on handicap.

 Working for himself from 1984 on, Chris modified cars for himself & several customers that enabled them to have considerable successes in racing & hillclimbing/sprinting, this then culminated in 2 years in Ireland he was preparing rear wheel drive tarmac rally cars, mainly Opel Manta 400's in the Toshiba Rally Championship and Manta A's in the Dunlop Historic Rally Championship.
-The Manta 400's he prepared often kept up with, and sometimes beat some of the front running GP A and early WRC cars, one customer coming second in the Toshiba Rally Championship in 1999.
+The Manta 400's (one of them was the ex Austin McHale Black car) he prepared often kept up with, and sometimes beat some of the front running GP A and early WRC cars, one customer coming second in the Toshiba Rally Championship in 1999.

-He also hillclimbed a Manta 400 rally car (ex Bertie Fisher) in 1997 in 3 Irish events, the 1st being celebrated Ballyvaughan hill at 2.2 miles long, nearly beating the owner on the Corkscrew & Dungarvan hills despite never having seen the hills before, he then competed extensively in the 1998 Irish Dunlop Historic series in a rare Mini Marcos race car which he & a mate rebuilt for a customer.
+He also hillclimbed a Manta 400 rally car (ex Bertie Fisher) in 1997 in 3 Irish events, the 1st being celebrated Ballyvaughan hill at 2.2 miles long, nearly beating the owner a day later on the Corkscrew hillclimb & again a few weeks later on the Dungarvan hillclimb despite never having seen the hills before, he then competed extensively in the 1998 Irish Dunlop Historic series in a rare Mini Marcos race car which he & a mate rebuilt for a customer.

-Back at Four Ashes since late 1999, then buying the Company in January 2004 with his partner Jean, you can also have the benefit of this experience on your road, race or rally car.
+Back at Four Ashes since late 1999, then buying the Company in January 2004 with his then partner, now wife, Jean, you can also have the benefit of this experience on your road, race or rally car.

 Present Projects include: